 Check which version of operating system you are running.
 To check that, open windows explorer by pressing a Win+E key on your keyboard.

-Now on This PC (My Computer) which you found on left side, Select that and right click on mouse.
-In that pop up menu choose Properties option.
+Now on This PC (My Computer) which you found on the left side, Select that and right click on the mouse.
+In that pop-up menu choose Properties option.
 When you click that properties option you will see system properties window.
 In that window have a look on “System Type” option.

-Now we know which version of operating system we are running.
+Now we know which version of the operating system we are running.

-In my case I have installed 32 bit version of Java so I’m getting that error.
+In my case, I have installed the 32-bit version of Java so I’m getting that error.

 Maybe you might have made a mistake in configuring Eclipse.ini file, which can be found on Eclipse directory itself.
 You can check this official guide if needed.